gnosisguild/CLA/README.md

 ## No Obligation

-You acknowledge that Gnosis is under no obligation to use or incorporate your Contributions into any of the Projects.
-The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Gnosis or its authorized delegates.
+You acknowledge that Gnosis Guild is under no obligation to use or incorporate your Contributions into any of the Projects.
+The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Gnosis Guild or its authorized delegates.

 ## Disputes